Ridesharing Driver

 How to manage or cancel a reserved ride

 You can’t edit your ride after making the reservation.
-So if you made a mistake, you must cancel the ride and start over.
+If you made a mistake, you need to cancel the ride and start over.

 There is no cancellation fee if you cancel more than 60 minutes before the reserved time, so there’s no penalty for adjusting your ride when your plans change.

-Find your reservation in the Trips section of your profile
+Find your scheduled ride in the Activity section of the app

 How much do reserved rides cost?

-The upfront price also includes a ‘reservation fee,’ a variable charge that riders pay to compensate drivers for the additional wait time with reservations.
+Reserved rides also include a ‘reservation fee.’
+The reservation fee is a variable charge that riders pay to compensate drivers for the additional wait time with reservations.

-Your upfront price may change if your trip is much longer than expected or if you change the destination.
+Your upfront price will only change if your trip ends up being much longer than expected, or if you change the destination.

 Typically the upfront price will stay the same as long as the ride isn’t significantly longer than the initial estimate.